grpc/proposal/P6-grpc-io-announce.md

   generally be an existing GitHub issue or new grpc-io thread
 * Have the email reviewed by another person

-Reability and security issues in particular benefit greatly from clear counication, as users need to react quickly.
-For reliability and security ises, you should:
+Reliability and security issues in particular benefit greatly from clear communication, as users need to react quickly.
+For reliability and security issues, you should:

 * Clearly define how the user should determine if their application is at risk
   * e.g., “grpc-java users of grpc-xds 1.43.0 and later are impacted.
 You can